skvadrik/re2c/src/examples/example_01.rst

 A couple of things should be noted:

 * The default case (when none of the rules matched) is handled properly with the ``*`` rule (line 16).
-  **Never forget to handle the default case, otherwise control flow in the lexer will be undefined for some input strings.**
+  **Never forget to handle the default case, otherwise control flow in the lexer for some input strings will be undefined .**
   Use the `[-Wundefined-control-flow] <../manual/warnings/undefined_control_flow/wundefined_control_flow.html>`_ re2c warning:
   it will warn you about the unhandled default case and show the input patterns that are not covered by the rules.